 We all want to be free.
-Free to make our own decisions for ourselves.
+Free to make our own choices in life.
 To live our lives the way we see fit.
-To do what we want, when we want.
-Within the law and without hurting others hopefully.
+To be in charge of our own decision making.
+To do what we want, when we want, within the law and without hurting others hopefully.
 To binge watch episodes of Community.
 In our prom dresses.
 Eating donuts and drinking champagne.
 On a Tuesday afternoon.
 You know, should we so choose.

 Theoretically it’s the ideal scenario.
 Well, not necessarily the binge watching and eating, but the freedom.
 Freedom is our right, am I right?
 But sometimes freedom is not all it’s cracked up to be.
 Too much of a good thing and all.

 If you’ve skulked around the blog, you’d already know that freedom is a core value of mine.
 This is why my bf and I have been working on setting up a mobile work scenario.

 It sounds like we drive around working out of an ice-cream van, doesn’t it?
 Maybe giving haircuts to people in the neighbourhood from our van.
 Every haircut gets a free soft serve choc dip.
 We’d call it Mr. Snippy and our logo would be an animated ice-cream cone with a 50s hair style ice-cream do… but I digress.

 Although we don’t do that, we could if we wanted to.
 That’s the beauty of it.
 We love to travel and decided 6 years ago that we didn’t want to be tied down or locked in to any particular place with a job or employer.
 That’s why we want freedom of movement.
 That’s why we want location independence.

 There are many ways to achieve this of course and with the internet breaking down geographical boundaries, it’s more feasible than ever to work for businesses in separate locations than where you live and especially to have customers or clients from the other side of the world.

 I know a few people whose employers are states, counties and countries away and they still do their work and communicate just as easily as if they were in the office next door.